rpnow/rpnow/README.md

     docker-compose up

-Once the "build" container has finished running gulp tasks, open `http://localhost:8080/` in your browser.
+Once the "build" container has finished running the 'default' gulp task, open `http://localhost:8080/` in your browser.

+To stop the dev containers, send an interrupt (press Ctrl+C) from the terminal that `docker-compose` is running in.

 ### Production mode
 In a production environment, use the following command to run RPNow:

-    docker-compose -f docker-compose.yml -f docker-compose.production.yml up -d
+    docker-compose -f docker-compose.yml -f docker-compose.production.override.yml up -d

-Because production mode runs the web server on port 80, you may need elevated privileges. (`sudo` works fine.)
-The `-d` flag runs docker-compose in detached mode, freeing up the console.
+Because production mode runs the web server on port 80, you may need elevated privileges to run in production mode. (`sudo` works fine.)

+The `-d` flag runs `docker-compose` in detached mode, freeing up the terminal.
 You may leave it out if you don't want that behavior.

 To view the log output of the containers in detached mode, use:

     docker-compose logs

+To stop all production containers, use:

+    docker-compose down

+## Debugging
+When running in dev mode, RPNow provides two additional containers to assist in debugging code.

+First, the `web_debug` container, available at `http://localhost:8181/`, serves all the static frontend files for RPNow, without doing any custom routing.

+Second, the `db_debug` container, available at `http://localhost:8282/`, provides the MongoDB admin web interface, Mongo-Express.

+These debugging containers are not created when in production mode.

 ## Testing
-`// TODO: dockerize unit tests`
+Currently, only the API server has unit tests.
+To run these, use the following command:

+    docker-compose -f docker-compose.tests.yml up --abort-on-container-exit